evaegelyng/MetaBarFlow/README.md

  `gwf status demultiplex*`

-As the function splitting your fasta file of OTUs before BLAST searching may output a smaller number of files than the 99 files specified (it seems the software has a minimum threshold for the number of sequences that can go in each file), double-check in the .stderr log file that the number of sequences of the separate files add up to the total sequence number.
+As the function splitting your fasta file of ASVs before BLAST searching may output a smaller number of files than the 99 files specified (it seems the software has a minimum threshold for the number of sequences that can go in each file), double-check in the .stderr log file that the number of sequences of the separate files add up to the total sequence number.
 Note that a hidden folder named ".gwf/logs" is where you will find your log files.
 Because the number of input files for BLAST searching is unknown until the split function has run, the remaining targets of the workflow can only be started once splitting is complete.
 To start the remaining targets, just use:

  `gwf run`